nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 3. **Fast Sources <--> Slow Sources**: *How do we handle speed differences between sources and prevent fast sources from stealing all resources?*

 Speed differences among sources can be defined as differences in buffer requests per unit time.
-When downstream tasks are generally reading and thus releasing the buffers faster than the sources can fill new buffers, case 1) applies and the speed differences do not lead to problems.
+When downstream tasks are overall reading and thus releasing the buffers faster than the sources can fill new buffers, case 1) applies and the speed differences do not lead to problems.
 By contrast, when a source is producing and thus requesting buffers at a faster rate than downstream tasks can release them, case 2) applies.
-In a temporary case, enough buffers are available and the buffer manager will happily give them out to fast producers so the available buffers will be automatically be distributed relative to the demand.
+In a temporary case, enough buffers are available and the buffer manager will happily give them out to fast producers, so the available buffers will be automatically be distributed relative to the demand.
-With the separation of I/O and compute pools, we prevent fast sources from stealing all resources from the global pool.
+With the separation of I/O and compute pools, we prevent fast sources from stealing resources from the global pool.
-Problems arise when a single or few sources take so many buffers such that others are impacted and have buffer requests denied.
+Problems arise when a single or few sources take so many buffers such that the mejority are impacted and have buffer requests denied, preventing them from making progress.

-In general, we always want to guarantee **each source having a single buffer available that it can fill in the background (double buffering)**.
+In general, we want to guarantee **a single buffer available to fill in the background** for as many sources as possible.
-This is the minimum required to effectively utilize async I/O.
+This is required to effectively utilize async I/O.

-To facilitate fairness here, I propose the simple algorithm:
+To facilitate fairness here, we propose the following round-robin algorithm:
-- Sources ask for buffers, by putting their id in a FIFO queue
-- A source can only ask for one buffer at a time.
-After a source received a buffer, it can only ask for another buffer, after it finished processing the current one and sees that it needs more.
-- Slower sources are guaranteed to move up in the FIFO queue everytime a faster source takes a buffer
+- Give out buffers on a first-come, first-serve basis as long as there is no contention
+- When there is contention (no buffers available), switch to round-robin mode and place the requesting source's id into a FIFO queue
+- Track requests of the sources to ensure each source requests only one buffer at a time
+- When a buffer is available, give it out to the next source in the queue

+This approach would lend itself well to an asynchronous interface, because in this case the `BufferManager` could notify the waiting source that a buffer has become available.
+With the timeout-based approach, the source would have to poll the `BufferManager` regularly for a buffer, and it will be denied each time before its turn is reached in the FIFO queue.

 ### Asynchronous Interface
 Currently, each source has a local `BufferProvider` that maintains a pool of buffers only for this source.